DHTMLX/docs-diagram/docs/lines/index.md

 In the default mode of Diagram, various shapes can be connected by ["straight" (by default) or "elbow"](lines/configuration_properties.md) lines in the necessary sequence to make up a scheme of a particular process.

-To add a text for a line in the default mode of Diagram/Diagram Editor, use the `text` property of the [lineTitle](/line_titles/) object.
+To add text to a line in the default mode of Diagram/Diagram Editor, use the `text` property of the [lineTitle](/line_titles/) object.

 <iframe src="https://snippet.dhtmlx.com/e6zm6wh1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>